Network Inspection for Detecting Strategic Attacks: Proofs of Section

-\item From Proposition~\ref{all_edges} and the fact that $b_1<n^*$, \defender must randomize her detector positionings in equilibrium so the node basis is a set cover.
-Now, assume that there exists a NE $(\sigma^{1^*},\att) \in \nash$ such that \attacker chooses a pure strategy $\att$ (of size $b_2$ from Proposition~\ref{all_resources}). \begin{enumitemize} \item[--] If $b_1 \geq b_2$, then \defender can detect all the attacks in $\att$ by placing $b_2$ detectors at the nodes that can monitor the components of $\att$, and \attacker's equilibrium payoff would be 0.
-Again, since \attacker's payoff is identical for any NE, then $U_2(\sigma^{1^*},\att) = 0$.
-However, we showed in the proof of Proposition~\ref{all_resources} that there exists a component outside of $\att$ that is not monitored with positive probability by $\sigma^{1^*}$.
+\item Next, we show that both players must randomize their actions in equilibrium.
+Since the node basis in equilibrium is a set cover and $b_1<n^*$, then \defender must randomize her detector positionings in equilibrium.
+Now, assume that there exists a NE $(\sigma^{1^*},\att) \in \nash$ such that \attacker chooses a pure strategy $\att$ (of size $b_2$ from Theorem~\ref{all_resources}). \begin{enumitemize} \item[--] If $b_1 \geq b_2$, then \defender can detect all the attacks in $\att$ by positioning $b_2$ detectors at the nodes that can monitor the components of $\att$, and the value of the game is 0.
+However, we showed in the proof of Theorem~\ref{all_resources} that there exists a component outside of $\att$ that is not monitored with positive probability by $\sigma^{1^*}$.
 Therefore, \attacker can increase her payoff by targeting that component, thus leading to a contradiction.